Functional It\^{o} calculus and stochastic integral representation of martingales: Introduction

-These results provide a rigorous mathematical framework for developing and extending the ideas proposed by B. Dupire \cite{dupire09} for a large class of functionals which notably includes stochastic integrals and allows for dependence on the quadratic variation along a path.
+These results provide a rigorous mathematical framework for developing and extending the ideas proposed by Dupire \cite{dupire09} for a large class of functionals.
+In particular, unlike the results derived from the pathwise approach presented in~\cite{ContFournie09c,dupire09}, Theorems \ref{weakderivative.theorem} and \ref {L2martingalerepresentation.theorem} do not require any pathwise regularity of the functionals and hold for nonanticipative square-integrable processes, including stochastic integrals and functionals which may depend on the quadratic variation of the process.